 Institutions of higher education and other nonprofit recipients are required to meet the audit requirements of OMB Circular A-133, "Audits of States, Local Governments, and Non-Profit Organizations."
-OMB Circular A-133 is also applicable to all higher education and nonprofit institution sub-recipients receiving \$25,000.00 or more in federally funded awards during a fiscal year.
+OMB Circular A-133 is also applicable to for-profit institution sub-recipients receiving \$250,000.00 or more in federally funded awards during a fiscal year.

-- 11) Team Definition for Quality Control vs. Quantity of Work The research team shall define how the research will be completed and the report written such that the information is in the most communicable format.
+11) Team Definition for Quality Control vs. Quantity of Work -- The project team shall define how the work will be completed and the report written such that the information is in the most communicable format.
 It is possible to generate pages of written information that does nothing more than fill space.
-This is not the purpose of the research.
-The research team will, therefore describe how they will ascertain which data will be used to communicate the most reasonable and effective information.
-In this division the research team will describe how information will be crisp and concise without unnecessary supporting information. - 12) Appendix -- The appendix will not be counted in the 25- page limitation of the proposal.
-The appendix will include the biography of each participant of the research team if the biography is an element that could reinforce the position of the research team.
-The absence of the biography from the proposal will not be detrimental in the evaluation of the proposals.
+This is not the purpose of the project.
+The team will, therefore describe how they will ascertain which data will be used to communicate the most reasonable and effective information.
+In this division the team will describe how information will be crisp and concise without unnecessary supporting information.